speleolinux/uisic/docs/dictionary.md

 ## Malcolm Field's Lexicon

+This is just an initial draft uploaded to enable myself others to find any issues.

 | Concept Number | Term | Definition |
 | -------------- | ---- | ---------- |
 | 1 | abîme. | (French.)
 1. An abyss.
 2. A wide, deep shaft, in limestone, the walls of which are vertical or overhanging[10].  |